 The Official State Animals of Florida

-Given its biodiversity and its access to both freshwater and saltwater, it is no surprise that Florida has named seven official state animals and even a state butterfly.
+Given its biodiversity and its access to both freshwater and saltwater, it is no surprise that Florida has named eight official state animals and even a state butterfly.
 In addition to the animals below, it might seem strange, but there is also a state shell, a state stone, and a state soil!
 The shell title belongs to the Conch.

-The Official State Animal of Florida: Florida Panther
+State Animal of Florida: Florida Panther

 These native panthers are not black like those found in other parts of the world.
 These sleek predators are tan and brown, looking a lot like a bobcat but larger, and they became one of the state mammals of Florida in 1982.
 Florida Panthers (Felis concolor coryi) are considered endangered, and hunting them has been illegal since 1958.
 They are sometimes referred to as “painters” or “catamounts.”

-The Official State Bird of Florida: Mockingbird
+State Bird of Florida: Mockingbird

 The Mockingbird (Mimus polyglottos) was designated the Florida State bird in 1927.
 This small mimic bird is common and popular in the southern United States.
 Though this clever mimic is often seen during the day and heard recreating the songs of other birds, its own song is most often heard at night, especially in the spring.

-The Official State Reptile of Florida: Alligator
+State Reptile of Florida: Alligator

 The Alligator (Alligator mississippiensis) was adopted as the state reptile in 1987.
-These predators are possibly Florida’s most well-known animal.
+These predators are possibly Florida’s most well-known animals.
 They are found all over Florida, in its many lakes, swamps, and wetlands.
 Their diet consists primarily of small aquatic and semi-aquatic animals.
-They were once endangered, but their populations have recovered after a period of over-hunting.
+They were once endangered, but their populations have recovered after a period of overhunting.
 A female alligator may lay as many as 30 eggs in her nest, of which she is fiercely protective.

 There is estimated to be about 1.3 million alligators in Florida lakes.
 The Florida lake with the most alligators is believed to be Lake Okeechobee, which is home to around 30,000 alligators.

-The Official State Saltwater Fish of Florida: Sailfish
+State Saltwater Fish of Florida: Sailfish

 The sailfish (Istiophorus platypterus) was named the official state fish in 1975.
-It was recognized because sailfishing is very popular in Florida and the keys.
+It was recognized because sail fishing is very popular in Florida and the Keys.
 Ernest Hemingway famously caught a nine-foot specimen in 1934.
 These incredible fish can reach speeds up to 60 miles per hour and weigh nearly 50 pounds.

-The Official State Freshwater Fish of Florida: Largemouth Bass
+State Freshwater Fish of Florida: Largemouth Bass

 The largemouth bass (Micropterus salmoides floridanus) is a popular prize for sport fishing.
 These fish are said to grow larger in Florida than elsewhere for some reason, reaching lengths of nearly two feet and weights of up to fifteen pounds.
 They have an oversized mouth, after which they are named, and also a notched dorsal fin.

-The Official State Marine Mammal of Florida: Manatee
+State Marine Mammal of Florida: Manatee

 Designated the state marine mammal in 1975, the manatee (Trichechus manatus) is a surprisingly graceful animal, given its size.
 They can be seen in the rivers and bays in Florida, particularly in the winter months, when they arrive in larger numbers seeking warmer water.
 Unfortunately, these amazing animals are a threatened species.

-The Official State Saltwater Mammal of Florida: Porpoise or Dolphin
+State Saltwater Mammal of Florida: Porpoise or Dolphin

 You may be thinking that a porpoise and a dolphin are not the same mammals, and you would be correct.
 However, strange as it seems, when these state saltwater mammals were being designated as such, the legislature said the title belonged to the “porpoise, also commonly known as the dolphin.”
 The waters around Florida are home to Bottlenose Dolphins and this is likely the animal to which they were referring since true porpoises are not found near Florida.